bytecodealliance/rfcs/accepted/wasm-gc.md

   * return `None` (meaning that all these type accessors return `Option`s)

   ?

-* Should `AnyRef` and `EqRef` be collapsed together in the public API?
-Right now they ultimately represent the exact same set of types, as I understand it, but that may not always be the case given future proposals.

 * What exactly should `GcObjectLayout` and friends look like?
 Should they carry type information in addition to field offsets (which is sort of what it is